-The reason this discovery is so exciting is because carnations are typically grown from cuttings which are rooted off of a mother plant.
+The reason this discovery is so exciting is that carnations are typically grown from cuttings, which are rooted off of a mother plant.
 But getting plant material for propagation is impossible because all of the domestic carnation growers have gone out of business and importing plant material is very difficult and costly.

 Of all the varieties we trialed, all were beautiful in their own right, but many possessed colors that were too vivid and garish for flower arranging.

-Seed grown carnations couldn’t be easier to grow, but take a long time to mature and flower, so seed should be started in late winter or very early spring and then transplanted as soon as the danger of frost has passed.
+Seed-grown carnations couldn’t be easier to grow, but they take a long time to mature and flower, so seed should be started in late winter or very early spring and then transplanted as soon as the danger of frost has passed.

-We grow our plants in landscape fabric, 9 inches apart with 5 rows per bed.
-We’ve grown plants both in a hoophouse and outside in the field and both methods worked great.
-Flowers grown undercover had longer stems, bloomed earlier and were protected from the rain.
+We grow our plants in landscape fabric, 9 inches (23 cm) apart with 5 rows per bed.
+We’ve grown plants both in a hoop house and outside in the field, and both methods worked great.
+Flowers grown under cover had longer stems, bloomed earlier, and were protected from the rain.
 But either growing method yields fantastic results.

-Once carnations start flowering, it can be a full time job to keep them picked.
-These guys are very productive and produce buckets of blooms out of even the smallest bed of plants.
+Once carnations start flowering, it can be a full-time job to keep them picked.
+These guys are very productive and churn out buckets of blooms from even the smallest bed of plants.

-Harvest when 1-2 flowers on a spray are open.
-With flower food, a vase life of up to 2 weeks can be expected.
+Harvest when 1 to 2 flowers on a spray are open.
+With flower food, expect a vase life of up to 2 weeks.

 I hope you will consider tucking some of these scented treasures into your garden this coming season!